Duration & Fees

 Student Vets and Animal Medical Specialists

 An adaptation of this project is available for training and qualified specialists assist the resident vets.
 Veterinary nurses and student vets can use this opportunity as part of their course work or professional studies.
 University assessment paperwork can be completed by the sanctuary veterinarian as part of the field work.
 Half of each day will be spend assisting and learning from the Park vets and the remainder of the day with other volunteers.
-Applicants should be in a recognised full-time veterinarian study course or a qualified veterinary nurse and copies of study or professional qualifications are required for access to these positions.
+Applicants should be in a recognised full-time veterinarian study course or a qualified vet or veterinary nurse and copies of study or professional qualifications are required for access to these positions.
 Please discuss this opportunity directly with Amanzi Travel.

 Other activities will include: